raharrasy/RL2019-BaseCodes/Exercise4/IndependentQLearning/README.md

-# Task 3 - Independent Q-Learning
+# Exercise 4 - Independent Q-Learning

 The instructions for this task is exactly the same with Task 2's Q-Learning instructions.
 The function that you implement have the same functionality with it's Q-Learning counterpart.
 The difference between the code provided here and the Q-Learning code in Task 2 only lies in the `__main__` function.